 3. Dietary Fiber

 Dietary fibres come alongside edible parts of plants based carbohydrates.
 Although they are resistant to digestion and absorption, they assist in specific bio and physiological functions.
 They help in digestion by complete or partial fermentation in the large intestine.
 Polysaccharides, oligosaccharides, lignin, and associated plant substances are recognised as dietary fibre.
-They are found in fruits, vegetables, cereals, oatmeal and such other foods.
+They are found in fruits, vegetables, cereals, oatmeal and other foods.

 Minerals are a type of micronutrients.
 These are the elements of the earth that our body needs to function correctly.
 Some of the essential minerals for our bodies are calcium, phosphorus, potassium, sodium, chloride, magnesium, iron, zinc, iodine, chromium, copper, fluoride, molybdenum, manganese, and selenium.
 Each of them assists in our body by playing a different role.